tubiz/voguepay-woocommerce-payment-gateway/README.md

 ### 1.3.0 ###
 *	New: Better support for digital product stores
 *	New: Set correct order status for orders that contains downloadable products
-*	Fix: Changed deprecated Woocommerce functions
+*	Fix: Changed deprecated WooCommerce functions

 ### 1.2.0 ###
-*	Fix: Fixed the settings page link not working in Woocommerce 2.1
+*	Fix: Fixed the settings page link not working in WooCommerce 2.1
 *	Fix: Failed transaction displaying an error message

 ### 1.1.0 ###
-*	New: added support for Woocommerce 2.1
+*	New: Added support for WooCommerce 2.1
-* 	New: only load the functions (tbz_add_my_currency & tbz_add_my_currency_symbol) whcih add the Naira currency and symbol on WordPress sites running Woocommerce version that are less that 2.1, as it has been added to Woocommerce from version 2.1.
+* 	New: Only load the functions (tbz_add_my_currency & tbz_add_my_currency_symbol) which add the Naira currency and symbol on WordPress sites running WooCommerce version that are less that 2.1, as it has been added to WooCommerce from version 2.1.
-* 	New: added verification checks to ensure the right amount is paid by the customer
+* 	New: Added verification checks to ensure the right amount is paid by the customer
-*	Fix: fixed Naira currency not displaying properly.
+*	Fix: Fixed Naira currency not displaying properly.
-*	Fix: check if tbz_add_my_currency & tbz_add_my_currency_symbol functions exist before declaring it.
+*	Fix: Check if tbz_add_my_currency & tbz_add_my_currency_symbol functions exist before declaring it.

 ### 1.0.0 ###
 *   First release